Formal Meetings and Exams for Master's Degree Students

 Preliminary Oral Examination

 In order to be admitted to candidacy for the doctoral degree, you must pass a comprehensive preliminary oral examination conducted by your committee.
 The purpose of this exam is to determine your understanding of your major and minor fields and to assess your capability for research.
 The exam may cover your proposed research topic, although no more than one-half of the time should be devoted to specific aspects of the proposal.
 The preliminary oral exam is taken near the completion of all course work on the Program of study.
 To schedule your oral preliminary exam, you must contact the members of the committee to arrange the date, time, and place, then schedule the exam with the Graduate School not less than two weeks before the examination using the Exam Scheduling Form.
 The exam should be at least two hours in length.
-It is generally expected that all members of graduate committees should be physically present at all required graduate exams (see the Remote Participation Form).
+It is generally expected that all members of graduate committees should be physically present at all required graduate exams.

 Final Oral Examination

 At least one complete academic term must elapse between the preliminary oral exam and final oral examination.
 The examination committee will consist of the same members as for the preliminary examination, although substitutions may be made if approved by the department/program or college and the Graduate School.
 You must contact members of the committee to arrange the date, time and place, then schedule the exam with the Graduate School not less than two weeks before the examination using the Exam Scheduling Form.
 Submit one examination copy of the pretext pages of the thesis to the Graduate School at the time you schedule.
 Distribute examination copies of your thesis to all committee members, including the Graduate Council Representative, sufficiently early to permit thorough review prior to your exam date.
 The exam should be scheduled for two hours.
-It is generally expected that all members of graduate committees should be physically present at all required graduate exams (see the Remote Participation Form).
+It is generally expected that all members of graduate committees should be physically present at all required graduate exams.
 The first part is the thesis defense portion is open to all interested parties.
 After the thesis defense portion of the exam, the examination committee may exclude all other persons and continue with the examination of your knowledge of your field.

 Exam Scheduling Form